Umpire (baseball): High school umpiring

-Professional umpire training and career development
+Major League Baseball umpires

+Training

 Becoming a Major League Baseball umpire requires rigorous training, and very few succeed.
 Provided the individual makes satisfactory progress throughout, it typically takes from 7–10 years to achieve MLB status.
 First, a person desiring to become a professional umpire must attend one of two umpiring schools authorized by Major League Baseball: Minor League Baseball Umpire Training Academy or The Harry Wendelstedt Umpire School.
 The former is owned and operated by Minor League Baseball while the latter is run by former and current Major League and Minor League umpires.
 Both are located in Florida.
 There are no prerequisites for attending these schools; however, there is an Umpire Camp, run by Major League Baseball, that is generally considered a "tool for success" at either of these schools.
 These camps, offered as two separate one-week sessions, are held in November in Southern California.
 Top students at these camps are eligible to earn scholarships to either of the professional umpire schools in Florida.

 After five weeks of training, each school sends its top students to the Minor League Baseball Umpire Development (MiLBUD) evaluation course also held in Florida.
 Minor League Baseball Umpire Development, "is the entity which is responsible for the training, evaluation, and recommendation for promotion, retention, or release of all umpires in the Minor League Baseball system throughout the United States and Canada."
 The actual number of students sent on to the evaluation course is determined by MiLBUD using input from the umpire schools.
 Generally, the top 10 to 20 percent of each school's graduating class will advance to the evaluation course.
 The evaluation course is conducted by MiLBUD staff, some of whom are also instructors at the Minor League Baseball Umpire Training Academy.
 The evaluation course generally lasts around 10 days.
 Depending on the number of available positions in the various minor leagues, some (but not all) of the evaluation course attendees will be assigned to a low level minor league.
 Out of approximately 300 original umpire school students, about 30-35 will ultimately be offered jobs in Minor League Baseball after the evaluation course.